 I’ve had a love-hate relationship with anything “Paleo.”
 A number of my clients have requested I cook the “Paleo” diet because it’s the hottest “diet” going.
 The framework of the diet is pretty straightforward–just eat the way Paleolithic man would have eaten.

 The diet has you avoiding all dairy, grains, legumes, refined sugar and anything processed.
 In other words, you want to keep what you consume to vegetables, fruits, nuts, seeds and grass-fed, organic or wild-caught proteins.

-I was intrigued by his Chocolate Avocado Mousse right off the bat and eagerly made it according to the recipe.
-It was good, however, the amount of chocolate called for was a bit intense for me (and I LOVE chocolate), I wished it were sweeter and I found the addition of cinnamon to be off-putting.
+I decided to try the Chocolate Avocado Mousse and eagerly made it according to the recipe.
+It was good, however, the amount of chocolate called for was a bit intense for me (and I LOVE chocolate).
+I wished it were sweeter and I found the addition of cinnamon to be off-putting.

 If you’re super-serious about the Paleo lifestyle, you’ll want to make sure the chocolate is as unprocessed as possible, use raw honey and use a vanilla bean or pure vanilla bean paste instead of the extract (which can contain sugar).

-The second time, I used dates from The Fresh Market.
-Not sure what the difference was, but the second time I had little “date lumps” that I could not get rid of.
+The second time, I used dates from The Fresh Market which may not have been as fresh because I had little “date lumps” that I could not get rid of.
 My solution was to press the mousse through a fine-mesh sieve and it worked beautifully.

 - 6 Medjool dates

 - 2 large ripe avocados, peeled and pitted